mattywausb/ElBanquos_ChristmasLight/Documentation/manual_en.md

 * Mode
 * Step

-Especially for assembly and installation there are multiple test programs to verify the electrical function and the correct arrangement of the lamps.
+Especially for assembly and installation there are various test programs to verify the electrical function and the correct arrangement of the lamps.

-The build in LED on the Arduino board is used to give feedback about the mode.

 ### Comprehensive mode change table: